cc-archive/sotc-2014/www/_source/report.md

 ### UNESCO removes barriers to sharing

-In 2013, [UNESCO adopted an open access policy](https://creativecommons.org/weblog/entry/41265), requiring that UNESCO publications be licensed under the Creative Commons Attribution Share-Alike 3.0 IGO license.
+In 2013, [UNESCO adopted an open access policy](https://creativecommons.org/weblog/entry/41265), requiring that UNESCO publications be licensed under the Creative Commons Attribution ShareAlike 3.0 IGO license.
 The BY-SA license means that users who make adaptations of content released under it must share their resulting creations under the same license.

 According to UNESCO's Abel Caine, allowing anyone to reuse UNESCO publications has allowed that research to disseminate much more quickly: “We need to get them comfortable with the idea that there's nothing to sign.
 Run with it!”